 - Complete the steps in this Optimize Audience targeting guide.

 How does Google Optimize work with other Google products?

 Google is very good at integrating all of its products to work together as one powerful digital marketing hub.
-You now know that Google Tag Manager is essential to installing Optimize on your webpage, but how does this A/B web testing tool work with other products, we hear you ask?
+You now know that Google Tag Manager is essential to installing Optimize on your webpage, but how does this A/B web testing and personalisation tool work with other products, we hear you ask?

 Well, picture this: you’re creating a Google Ads campaign featuring promotional messaging for multiple audiences.
 You’re not sure what landing page converts best for each of your target market.
 Google Optimize permits you to create different versions to zero in on the perfect, faultless landing page.

-Google Optimize also entwines with your Google Analytics dashboards to measure your insights from the existing metrics and goals you’ve set up within your account.
+Google Optimize also entwines with your Google Analytics data dashboards to measure your insights from the existing metrics and goals you’ve set up within your account.
 This means that you see exactly what you want to see, and can measure the success of each test alongside your key business objectives.